FAQ

 Q. How many meetings do you have with a celebrant before the wedding?

 We will normally meet at least twice before your wedding celebration.
-Once to plan your ceremony and once to conduct a rehearsal if you would like one.
+Once to plan your ceremony and once to conduct a virtual rehearsal if you would like one.
+For couples that would like me to take care of the witnessing for the Notice of Intended Marriage, we have a third online meeting to tie that up.

 Q. Is there a travel fee for my celebrant?